ponderedw/RAG-base/README.md

 The project allows you to:
 1. Locally deploy (via Docker) a vector database.
 1. Locally deploy an API to add/remove custom textual data from the vector DB.
+1. Instructions on how to deploy to AWS.
 1. An API to send chat messages to the LLM, which can be used to ask questions about the custom data.
 It can "look up" data from the vector DB for use as part of the response.
 1. Chat history is stored in a local Postgres, and is also accesable via the API.
 1. The API supports streaming of the response from the LLM.

 This repo is built by Hipposys Ltd., and serves as a starting off point for new RAG projects for our clients.
 It is open sourced both for educational purposes, and to serve as a base for commercial projects.

-The current skeleton contains support for using Amazon Bedrock as the LLM provider, and Milvus as the vector database.
+The current skeleton contains support for using Amazon Bedrock as the LLM provider, and Milvus or Chroma as the vector database.
 Additional LLM providers and vector databases are planned to be added in the near future.

 ## Features